plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

         }
     ```

-    6.4 Test the agent.
-The program asks for 2 user inputs: Subject of the poem and poet tone to use.
-After select option 1, try with this cities.
+    6.4 Task: Test the agent.

+    Run the console app and  type the city that you would like to use for the poem subject. fo example:

         a.
 Paris, France